-The Bureau of Justice Statistics reported that 70.2 of every 1,000 older adults ages 65 and older was a victim of property crime in 2006.
-In addition, more than half of all victims of non-lethal violence ages 65 or older offered no resistance to the crime, often a tempting target for criminals.
-Triad can offer several lecture programs to educate older adults about property crimes and how to make themselves an unlikely target.
+Th e Bureau of Justice Statistics reported that 57 per every 1,000 households of persons age 65 and older experienced property crime in 2009.
+In addition, more than half of all victims of non-lethal violence ages 65 or older off ered no resistance to the crime, often a tempting target for criminals.
+Triad can offer r several lecture programs to educate older adults about property crimes and how to make themselves an unlikely target.